chrisgrieser/shimmering-obsidian/README.md

 **`on`: Create a `n`ew note.**
 <!-- LTeX: enabled=true -->
-- **File name:** Anything you type after the keyword `on` (for example, `on foobar`) becomes the file name of the new note (for example, `foobar.md`).
+- **File name:** Anything you type after the keyword `on` (for example, `on foobar`) becomes the filename of the new note (for example, `foobar.md`).
   (Note that the [Filename Heading Sync Plugin](https://obsidian.md/plugins?id=obsidian-filename-heading-sync) may interfere with this.)
     - When triggered via `cmd + ⏎`, the new note is created in a new tab.
 - **Content:** You can select a template note to use in the workflow configuration.
-Only `{{title}}` is supported as placeholder and is replaced with the file name.
+Only `{{title}}` is supported as placeholder and is replaced with the filename.
 Be aware that the template might be overridden by Folder Templates from the [Templater plugin](https://obsidian.md/plugins?id=templater-obsidian).
 - **Location:** The new note is placed in the folder specified in the workflow